HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 ## Running for more generations

-The fact is, the default generation number, 50, is too small for most of the problems, let's use **Pagie-1-2.json**, which specifies a larger number of generations
+The fact is, the default generation number, 50, is too small for most of the problems, let's use **Pagie-1-2.json**, which specifies a larger number of generations:

 ```
 "generations": 1000
 ```

-It is recommended that we keep the old file as a change may make the performance either better or worse.
+It is recommended that we keep the old file as a change may make the performance either better or worse:

 ```
 kotlin -cp $CLASSPATH:.
 Main Pagie-1-2.json Pagie-1.csv